scrapinghub/web-poet/docs/page-objects/additional-requests.rst

 .. note::

-    :meth:`HttpClient.execute <~.HttpClient.execute>` is expected to follow any redirection except when the request method is ``HEAD``.
+    :class:`~.HttpClient` methods are expected to follow any redirection except when the request method is ``HEAD``.
 This means that the :class:`~.HttpResponse` that you get is already the end of any redirection trail.